Think-and-Dev/gitbook-docs-test/docs/abis/MoCInrate.md

 ### calcProportionalInterestValue

-This function calculates the interest to return to a user redeeming BTCx as a proportion of the amount in the interestBag.
+This function calculates the interest to return to a user redeeming RiskProx as a proportion of the amount in the interestBag.

 ```js
 function calcProportionalInterestValue(bytes32 bucket, uint256 redeemInterest) internal view